uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 text while the pools are black.
 In addition, there is competition among the PFTs for light, water, and available N, shown with the purple arrow in the top center.\label{fig:modeloverview}](dvmdostem-overview-export_2024-08-19.jpg)

+The snow and soil columns are split into a dynamic number of layers to represent their impact on thermal and hydrological dynamics and the consequences for soil C and N dynamics.
+Vegetation composition is modeled using community types (CMTs), each of which consists of multiple plant functional types (PFTs - groups of species sharing similar ecological traits).
+This structure allows the model to represent the effect of competition for light, water and nutrients on vegetation composition [@Euskirchen2009], as well as the role of nutrient limitation on permafrost ecosystem dynamics, with coupling between C and N cycles [@McGuire1992; @Euskirchen2009].
+Finally, the model represents the effects of wildfire in order to evaluate the role of climate-driven fire intensification on ecosystem structure and function [@Yi2010; @Genet2013].
+The structure of `DVMDOSTEM` is represented visually in \autoref{fig:modeloverview}.

 # Acknowledgements